Lessons for Humanity

 The story of Cain's killing of Abel over the inheritance of the world is the story of human history.
 Mankind's task is to learn how to settle disputes amicably instead of fighting and killing one another.
 In our times, it is particularly important to emphasize the criminality of murder because of widespread insensitivity to the seriousness of killing.
 Many voices can be heard defending killers, and protesting against their execution as prescribed by the Torah.
 Many in the world even rationalize and justify wholesale murder and violence when committed for the sake of a "cause", and celebrate terrorist attacks against their enemies.
 This simply illustrates the depths to which "Adam Beliya'al", the Worthless Man, can descend, as in the story of Cain and Abel.

 The Torah clearly teaches that murder is an abominable crime which must be requited with death in order to punish the villain and protect human society.
-Yet at the same time as seeking to impose justice, our societies must also ask themselves why killing, murder and violence are so rampant.
+[The Torah permits a person to take pre-emptive action against an attacker intent on killing the person even if it means killing the would-be attacker before he strikes.]
+At the same time as seeking to impose justice, our societies must also ask themselves why killing, murder and violence are so rampant.
 These are not inexplicable scourges that have no cause.
 Our rabbis revealed what causes murder to become rampant: "The sword comes into the world because of the failure to execute justice without delay, because of the perversion of justice and because of those who issue Torah rulings which are not in accordance with the halachah" (Avot 5:8).

 Developing a system of law and government that is just and free of corruption (in fulfillment of the Seventh Universal Law) is the key to cleansing the world of the scourge of murder and violence.